Paul S. feels like a genius.

 As tantalizing as that is, I'll be the first to admit that banishing emotion is more easily said than done - even if you understand the stakes intellectually.
 Even I struggle with that at times myself, despite having a thorough grounding in the data and 35 years of experience in global markets.

-This is all the more important because every so often (about once every three-and-a-half years, according to Capital Research and Management Co.), we get a reminder that markets don't go up as consistently and linearly as we'd like when they tank.
+This is all the more important, because every so often (about once every 3.5 years, according to Capital Research and Management Co.), we get a reminder that markets don't go up as consistently and linearly as we'd like when they tank.

 These reminders are particularly painful if you've just worked up the guts to buy in.